Human Resources Specialist Jobs in USA with Visa Sponsorship

 Do HR Specialist positions qualify for H-1B sponsorship?

-Yes, HR Specialist positions can qualify for H-1B when they require specialized knowledge in employment law, HRIS systems, talent acquisition, or compliance.
+Yes, HR Specialist positions can qualify for H-1B visa when they require specialized knowledge in employment law, HRIS systems, talent acquisition, or compliance.
 The role must require a bachelor's degree in HR, business, psychology, or a related field.
 Generalist HR roles with broad responsibilities are more likely to qualify than entry-level administrative positions.

 What degree do I need for H-1B sponsorship as an HR Specialist?